anotherik/ThreatByte/README.md

 ## Docker

-Alternatively, you can use Docker to run ThreatByteLand.
+Alternatively, you can use Docker to run ThreatByte.
 Ensure you have Docker installed on your system.

 1. **Build the Docker image:**

    ```
-   docker build -t threatbyteland .
+   docker build -t threatbyte .
    ```

 2. **Run the Docker container:**

    ```
-   docker run -p 5000:5000 threatbyteland
+   docker run -p 5000:5000 threatbyte
    ```

 3. **Access the application in your web browser at `http://localhost:5000`.**

 ## Features

-The ThreatByteLand application aims to represent a simple online sharing platform.
+The ThreatByte application aims to represent a simple online sharing platform.
 Currently it has the following features:

 - **User Authentication:** Users can sign up, log in, and log out.
 - **Dashboard:** Users have a personalized dashboard to view and manage their uploaded files.